Eye tracking and video games research

 How can eye tracking be used in video games research?

 Eye tracking research provides us with valuable and not always obvious information, often impossible to gather in any other way, also in games research.
 What was the player looking at?
 How long did they look at it?
 When did they blink?
-Was their pupil dilating or constricting when specific stimulus appeared?
+Was their pupil dilating or constricting when a specific stimulus appeared?

 This information is extremely useful while designing interfaces, HUDs, tutorials, during website usability tests (including online stores such as Steam or Epic Games) or for testing trailers.